News: Happy Groundhog Day & Hedgehog Day From Stikins ® Name Tags

-As today is Groundhog Day and Hedgehog day, the team here at Stikins ® thought that it would be a fantastic idea to celebrate gifted groundhogs and humble hedgehogs everywhere with a few fascinating facts about both!
+As today is Groundhog Day and Hedgehog day, we've decided to celebrate gifted groundhogs and humble hedgehogs everywhere with a few fascinating facts about both!

 What are the origins of Groundhog Day?